Welkam! Our 5 Favourite Things To Do In Vanuatu With Kids.

 Meeting kids near Hideaway Island.

-2. Port Vila Central Markets – Vanuatu with kids
+2. Port Vila Central Markets – Vanuatu With Kids

 We reckon visiting the Central Market is one of the best things to do in Vanuatu with kids.
 We always love the markets of the Pacific!